HaxeFoundation/haxe/plugins/example/README.md

 ```
 $ make plugin PLUGIN=example
 ```
 This command builds plugin for current OS only.
+Be sure to include `-f Makefile.win` on Windows.

 # How to use your plugins in a Haxe project